GLOBAL MARKETS-Shares up on "fiscal cliff" optimism; yen tumbles on Japan vote

 Investors are worried the economy could slide back into recession if the full brunt of the tax and spending changes is allowed, though most expect a deal will eventually be reached.

-The major debt markets, however, did take some encouragement from the Boehner proposal on taxes, with the benchmark 10-year U.S. Treasury note was down 13/32, with the yield at 1.7491 percent.
+The major debt markets, however, did take some encouragement from the Boehner proposal on taxes, with the benchmark 10-year U.S. Treasury note down 13/32, the yield at 1.7491 percent.